ericcfrancis/angular-display-data/README.md

 # Angular Display Data

-An Angular application that displays Malaysian government data (MSIC and MCOICOP) from official APIs in paginated tables.
+An Angular application that displays Malaysian government data (MSIC and MCOICOP) from official APIs in tables.

 ## Features
 - Fetches real-time data from Malaysia government APIs